Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

-We use the stochastic variant of the SAC algorithm \citep{sac} to show the performance improvement when stochastic AC-Off-POC is applied.
-Environment-specific and shared parameters of SAC \citep{sac} follows the tuned hyper-parameters from OpenAI Baselines3 Zoo\footnote{ \url{https://github.com/DLR-RM/rl-baselines3-zoo}} \citep{zoo}.
-As the actions are sampled from the environment's action space in the initial exploration steps, policy distribution parameters are not accessible for stochastic AC-Off-POC.
-Rather, we start storing these parameters after a multiple of the number of exploration time steps and remove the exploration transitions from the experience replay buffer \citep{experience_replay}.
-Our implementation of DDPG \citep{ddpg} also closely matches the hyper-parameter setting outlined in the original paper.
-Different from the proposed setting, we add 1000 exploration time steps with frozen parameters at the beginning of each training and increase the batch size from 64 to 256 for the agents to encounter more off-policy samples in each update.
-Moreover, we replace Ornstein–Uhlenbeck exploration noise with a zero-mean Gaussian with a standard deviation of 0.1, shown by \cite{td3} to be effective for exploration and also to couple with the reference Gaussian distribution.
-To implement TD3 \citep{td3}, we use the author's GitHub repository\footnote{\url{https://github.com/sfujim/TD3}} that contains the fine-tuned version of the TD3 algorithm \citep{td3}.
-Exact implementations of the baseline algorithms can be accessed from our code\footref{our_repo}.
+The environmental parameters used are in accordance with the OpenAI Baselines3 Zoo\footnote{ \url{https://github.com/DLR-RM/rl-baselines3-zoo}}~\citep{zoo}.
+Due to the initial exploration steps sampling actions from the environment's action space, policy distribution parameters remain inaccessible for stochastic AC-Off-POC.
+Therefore, we only use them once they become available after a given number of exploration time steps.
+In our DDPG implementation, we adhered closely to the parameters outlined in the originating paper.
+We added an initial 1000 frozen exploration time steps and amplified the batch size to 256 for a more substantial off-policy sample exposure during updates.
+To facilitate exploration and align with the reference Gaussian distribution, the exploration noise was replaced with a Gaussian with zero mean and standard deviation 0.1.
+The TD3 implementation uses the finetuned parameter setting found in the author's GitHub repository\footnote{\url{https://github.com/sfujim/TD3}}.
+The precise implementation details of the baseline algorithms can be accessed via our code\footref{our_repo}.